Compare two documents and instantly see what changed. Everything runs locally — nothing leaves your browser.

 Pinch zoom (touch)Two-finger pinch

-💡Holding Space while the crop canvas is open prevents the page from scrolling — it's captured by the pan tool.
-Release Space to return to normal selection mode.
+💡Scroll-wheel zoom always stays centred on your cursor position.
+The + / - buttons zoom toward the centre of the visible area.
+Holding Space while the crop canvas is open prevents the page from scrolling — it's captured by the pan tool.
+Release Space to return to selection mode.

 🔧 Common questions